MinBZK/amt/docs/architecture/architecture.md

     title System Context diagram for Algorithm Management Toolkit Boundary(b0, "Government of the Netherlands") {
         System_Ext(Algoritmekader, "Algoritmekader", "Defines measures and instruments")
-        System(TAD, "Algorithm Management Toolkit", "Provides the execution of measures and instruments") System_Ext(Repository, "Repository", "Contains a System Card with filled in measures and instruments") System_Ext(InstrumentRegister, "Instrument Register", "Contains information about how to execute instruments and measures")
+        System(AMT, "Algorithm Management Toolkit", "Provides the execution of measures and instruments") System_Ext(Repository, "Repository", "Contains a System Card with filled in measures and instruments") System_Ext(InstrumentRegister, "Instrument Register", "Contains information about how to execute instruments and measures")
         System_Ext(Algoritmeregister, "Algoritmeregister", "Contains descriptions of algorithms")